SPT-Mod-Dev/SPT-Mod-Dev/README.md

 #### Combat Tactics
- - Masterfull Bliz combat width increased to 20% was 10% attacker tactic damage decreased to 15% from 10%
+ - Masterfull Bliz combat width increased to 20% was 10% attacker tactic damage decreased to 15% from 10% defender tactic damage decreased to 15% from 10%
  - Guerilla Tactics combat width reduced to 40% from 50% attacker tactic damage reduction increased to -45% from -40% defender tactic damage reduction increased to -35% from -30%